UOA-CS732-SE750/cs732-examples/example-23-vitest/README.md

-# CS732 examples - Testing with Jest
+# CS732 examples - Testing with Vitest

+**Note:** In CS732, we originally used Jest, rather than Vitest, for testing the backend.
+However, since we use Vitest on the frontend, and Jest doesn't properly support mocking with ES6 modules, we switched to Vitest for backend testing too.

-This project shows off several examples of how to test JavaScript code using Jest:
+This project shows off several examples of how to test JavaScript code using Vitest:

 - Basic testing can be seen in [calculator.test.js](./src/__tests__/calculator.test.js), which tests functions which perform mathematical operations, found in [calculator.js](./src/calculator.js).